KEINOS/Explode_version/README_DOCKER.md

 ## Useful tips

 If you don't need it to be so fast but want to use it easily, then it is recommended to **create a shell script as an alias**.
+You don't even need to clone the repo.

 1. Either Create/Copy/Download/Clone the shell script file "`explode_version.sh`" below: